Wajid Khan (Canadian politician): Relationship with Qayyum Jamal

-When Khan began attending the Ar-Rahman mosque in the summer of 2005, Qayyum Jamal introduced him to the congregation saying that he had come to bring messages from the government, and countered that he would like to send the government a message of his own - that Canadian troops in Afghanistan were not doing any good.
+When Khan began attending the Ar-Rahman mosque in the summer of 2005, Qayyum Jamal introduced him to the congregation saying that he had come to bring messages from the government, and countered that he would like to send the government a message of his own; that Canadian troops in Afghanistan were not doing any good.
 Khan interrupted Jamal to state that such comments would not be tolerated, before walking out of the mosque angrily.
+He recalled:

 Khan later referred to the altercation, saying he pushed Jamal aside because he was "speaking nonsense" and referred to him as an "idiot" with "piss-poor" command of the English language.
-Khan, who had been chastised by Jamal's wife in the past, later reported Jamal's behaviour to the authorities, leading to his being charged in the as the ringleader of a Toronto terrorism plot, and jailed for two years before being found innocent.
+Khan, who had been chastised by Jamal's wife Cherfya in the past, later reported Jamal's behaviour to the authorities, leading to his being charged as the ringleader of a Toronto terrorism plot, and jailed for two years before being released.

-Maclean's later reported that "the possibility that a member of Parliament was among those who raised the alarm about Jamal is an intriging twist in the complex story of how police built their case leading to the arrests".
+Maclean's later reported that "the possibility that a member of Parliament was among those who raised the alarm about Jamal is an intriguing twist in the complex story of how police built their case leading to the arrests".